t04glovern/t04glovern.github.io.raw/_posts/2015-12-30-arduino-projects--ethernet-using-hr911105a.markdown

 ## Introduction

 I've been putting off learning about interfacing for a while now.
-It isn't because I don't want to learn it though; In fact it's probably the part of learning all of this that I was looking most forward to.
-No the reason I've been putting it off is purely due to the difficulty I've had trying to find a good, concise explanation of how it all works.
+It isn't because I don't want to learn it though; In fact it's probably the part of embedded systems that I was looking most forward to.
+No; the reason I've been putting it off is purely due to the difficulty I've had trying to find a good, concise explanation of how it all works.
 I'm not content just loading in the interfacing libraries and accepting that as complete; I would really like to understand what is actually happening on each pin that I'm interfacing with and maybe even understand what the driver is doing.

 ## The Module